Pylons/pyramid/docs/narr/advfeatures.rst

    def goodbyeview(request):
        return "Goodbye world!"

-Oh noes!
-What if you want to indicate a custom content type?
-And a custom status code?
-No fear:
+You can even use a response adapter to allow for custom content types and return codes:

 .. code-block:: python
    :linenos: